vickycirus/Automated-LinkedIn-Customised-Job-Notifier/README.md

 # Automated-LinkedIn-Customised-Job-Notifier
-Rather of going through LinkedIn and searching for work possibilities, it will send job opportunities-related posts directly to Whatsapp by running the code.
+Rather than going through LinkedIn and searching for work possibilities, it will send job opportunities-related posts directly to Whatsapp by running the code.
+I used Selenium, Firebase(Backend), Pywhatkit to develop this code.

 Download Chromium Web Driver from the Below link: https://chromedriver.chromium.org/downloads